KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is a rest parameter?
 * Can you give an example for destructuring an object, array and parameters?
 * Explain how prototypal inheritance works/What is prototype chain?
+*	What is the difference between proto and prototype?
 * Difference between Function, Method and Constructor calls in JavaScript
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 *	What are the main rules of promise?
-*	What is callback in callback?
+*	What is callback hell?
 *	What is promise chaining?
-*	What is promise.all
-*	What is the purpose of race method in promise?
+*	What is promise.all/promise.race
 *	What are the pros and cons of promises over callbacks?
 *	What is an Iterator?
+*	What is the main difference between Object.values and Object.entries method?

 // Still need to study
 * [Explain event delegation](#explain-event-delegation)